 The wall has six TrueBlue auto belay climbing lanes with routes for all skill levels.
 Routes are updated every three to four weeks.

-“We wanted to make the wall as assessable as possible – that’s where the auto belays came in – visitors don’t need to worry about having a climbing partner, they can go up and down as much as they want,” Chris Ertman, program coordinator, Campus Recreation Center said.
+“We wanted to make the wall as accessible as possible – that’s where the auto belays came in – visitors don’t need to worry about having a climbing partner, they can go up and down as much as they want,” Chris Ertman, program coordinator, Campus Recreation Center said.